dmf2990/Blog-Site----Java-Spring-JPA-H2-ThymeLeaf/README.md

 We focused on the ability to add posts, add categories of posts, and then add authors and tags to individual posts.
 We can then search for posts by author and posts by a specific tag.

-Our front end is still in progress.
+Our front end still needs to be fully integrated, but the functionality is all working in full.